Kitchen

 There’s something here for every home cook, whether you want pinpoint heat control or something that’s just durable and easy to clean.

-Trending cooktops at a glance
+Trending cooktops at a glance 2026

-Type: This year, induction cooktops make up four of the 10 models.
+Type: This year, induction cooktops make up five of the 10 models.
 Fast and energy-efficient, induction cooking works by generating a magnetic field that heats your cookware directly, rather than heating the hob itself.
-Ceramic cooktops also remain a strong choice, with four models offering electric heat beneath smooth, easy-to-clean ceramic glass surfaces.
+Ceramic cooktops also remain a strong choice, with three models offering electric heat beneath smooth, easy-to-clean ceramic glass surfaces.
 Traditional gas cooktops don’t dominate as they once did across Australia, with two models making the cut.
 Recent years have seen many people move away from gas appliances for various reasons.

 Brands: The list includes a mix of cooktops from leading brands Bosch, Westinghouse, Smeg and Beko.